gorules/zen/README.md

 Decision Tables are evaluated row by row, from top to bottom, adhering to a specified hit policy.
 Single row is evaluated via Inputs columns, from left to right.
 Each input column represents `AND` operator.
 If cell is empty that column is evaluated **truthfully**, independently of the value.

+If a single cell within a row fails (due to error, or otherwise), the row is skipped.

 **HitPolicy**